Nebrethar/Docs-Diversity-Inclusion-Badging/.github/ISSUE_TEMPLATE/project-submission.md

 ## Documentation

+_What is the thoroughness, and accessibility of documentation according to a set of criteria?_

 Complete this questionnaire on D&I ([found here](https://github.com/Nebrethar/Docs-Diversity-Inclusion-Badging/blob/master/Project/Criteria-Per-Category/Documentation.md)) for the project's documentation.

   * (Screen Readers) Is the documentation accessible for screen readers?